instrumental-products/agent-os/instructions/execute-tasks.md

 <instructions>
   ACTION: Commit all changes with descriptive message
-  PUSH: To GitHub on project branch
+  PUSH: To GitHub on spec branch
   CREATE: Pull request with detailed description
 </instructions>